zenml-io/zenml-projects/end-to-end-computer-vision/README.md

 ```

 Within FiftyOne, you can now analyze all the predictions and export them back to
-Label Studio for finetuned labeling and retraining.
+Label Studio for fine-tuned labeling and retraining.